MARKET SNAPSHOT: Dow Breaks To Triple-digit Gain On The Back Of Rally In 3M, Boeing Stocks

 Continue Reading Below

-The Dow Jones Industrial Average rose more than 100 points Thursday afternoon, as stronger-than-expected quarterly results from a few industrial giants overcame some early choppy action.
+The Dow Jones Industrial Average rose nearly 200 points Thursday afternoon, as stronger-than-expected quarterly results from a few industrial giants overcame some early choppy action.

 Market strategists and traders attributed volatile markets to investor exhaustion after repeated records.
 Meanwhile, the European Central Bank left its monetary policy unchanged, as expected.